Skip to main content

 Is go to the Whispering Wood,

-At its center is a tall,
+At its center is a tall blue tree,

-On this beechwood are fruits,
+On this tree are fruits,

 Red and gold in hue,